Wedding Officiator

 Making Vows Meaningful

 A wedding officiant (sometimes called an officiator) is the person who leads your wedding ceremony and legally performs the marriage.
 Their role is both ceremonial and legal.
 In other words, they help create the tone of the ceremony you want and make sure your marriage is recognized by the state.
+Scroll down to see some sample duties of a wedding officiant.
+Typically, couples are sensitive to this issue and prefer to select their own religious, spiritual or civil officiant.
+Nonetheless, if you wish, Jamul House could and would be happy to arrange that service for you.

 What a Wedding Officiant Does